sheromon/ceph-playground/README.md

 Please check the companion [blog post - Kick-start Development with Ceph](https://devops.datenkollektiv.de/kick-start-development-with-ceph.html) for more details.

-TL;DR
+## TL;DR

-Spin up the container with `docker compose -p ceph -d up ceph`.
+Spin up the container using docker compose by running `./up.sh`.
+Stop the container by running `./down.sh`.

-Use [Ceph Nano](http://localhost:5000/objects.html?bucket=sandbox) to access the bucket `sandbox`
+Clean up files from previous session by running `./cleanup.sh`.

+Go to http://localhost:5000 to use the Ceph Nano web interface.

 ## Examples